 Everything from simple droids to powerful plasma rifles and futuristic transformations are included in this 3.2GB library.
 Check out the track listing here to see the variety of robots, interfaces, weaponry, vehicles and spacecraft included in the collection.

-DIAL IT Pack 02 includes sound files of a Dial/Rotary phone that is meant to hang vertically.
-Included are pick ups, hand ups, slams, shaking, rattling, dialing 0-9 at multiple speeds, various buttons and switches on the phone and base, and more!
-A total of 96 sound files recorded at 96 kHZ, 24 Bit.
+Hey there!
+DIAL IT_Pack 02 here.
+I include sound files of a Dial/Rotary phone that is meant to hang vertically.
+I am filled with variation of pick ups, hand ups, slams, shaking, rattling, dialing 0-9 at multiple speeds, various buttons and switches on the phone and base, and more!
+I top over 1998 sounds recorded using two microphones, or 999 sounds per one microphone.
+I am packaged in a total of 96 sound files recorded at 96 kHZ, 24 Bit using the Sennheiser MKH60 and Sennheiser MKH8050 microphones.
+Exported mono .wav files.

 “Driving Forces” is an ultimately innovative sound effects construction kit from Digital Rain Lab.
 The pack is dedicated to futuristic engine sounds: from small hovering drones to huge space motherships.
 It thoughtfully includes various engine categories such as Jet Turbines, Micro motors, and Recordings.
 The addition of real textures makes the library well balanced and very flexibile for designing unique vehicle sounds.